We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Here you can change up the confirmations and reminders sent out.

 • You can tailor the content in the email confirmation.
-E.g., you might include a map showing the location of the car parking bays and any other information.
+E.g., you might include a link to a map showing the location of the car parking bays and any other information.
+You might also want to include something like this:

 • You can also configure email reminders regarding their booking.
 A 1-day reminder is enabled by default.

-• A follow up email is added by default.
-You can delete this unless you want a follow up to go to the user after every booking.
+• A follow up email that invites feedback about the service is added by default.
+You can delete this if you want.

 Finally I suggest you have the default scheduling policy set to on.
 This means that each new service you create (like AM Parking or PM Parking) will automatically inherit any defaults.